B.M.C. Durfee High School: History

 In 2014 the school and Bristol Community College (BCC) were planning an agreement regarding early college classes.

+In the Fall of 2024, The Durfee High School Marching Band won the USBands National Championships on November 3 making it the first time in the School's history.

 Buildings

 The school has been located in two buildings.
 From its opening in 1886 until the new building was completed in 1978 the school was located in the historic B.M.C.
 Durfee High School building on Rock Street, The iconic building, with its tall red-capped clock tower and red-domed observatory tower, overlooks the Taunton River and gives rise to the Fall River school district's seal, the school's athletics nickname, the Hilltoppers, their school colors of black and red (for the two roof colors), the school newspaper, the Hilltop, and their school alumni newspaper, the Chimes.
-For several decades prior to moving, the school also occupied the former Technical High School building across the street.
+The school also occupied the former Technical High School building across the street for several decades before moving.

 Since 1978 the school has been located on Elsbree Street in the city's north end.
-Located in former swamp land, the school was built both to modernize the district and to alleviate the overcrowding at the former sites.
-The school also moved its athletic fields, which were nearby to the new school, to its new campus, as well as building the on-campus Luke Urban Field House, as the school had formerly used the Fall River Armory for indoor athletics.
+Located in former swamp land, the school was built to modernize the district and alleviate the overcrowding at the former sites.
+The school also moved its athletic fields, which were nearby to the new school, to its new campus, and built the on-campus Luke Urban Field House, as the school had formerly used the Fall River Armory for indoor athletics.
 Since 2011, there has also been a modern recreation of the Durfee clock tower located at the new site.
+A new building, modeled off of the 1886 building, opened in 2021 that replaced a majority of the old building.